The upper topology and its relation with the projective modules: On the rank map of some certain modules

 \begin{lemma} Let $M$ be a locally free $R-$module which is also locally of finite type.
-If the rank map of $M$ is patch continuous then it is both flat and Zariski continuous.\\ \end{lemma}
+Then the rank map of $M$ is patch continuous iff it is Zariski $($and flat$)$ continuous.\\ \end{lemma}

 {\bf Proof.} For each natural number $n$, by Lemma \ref{lemma 0108}, $\psi^{-1}(\{n\})$ is stable under the generalization and specialization where $\psi$ is the rank map of $M$.
-Now if $\psi$ is patch continuous then, by \cite[Theorem 3.11]{Ebulfez}, it is both flat and Zariski continuous. $\Box$ \\
+Now if $\psi$ is patch continuous then, by \cite[Theorem 3.11]{Ebulfez}, it is both Zariski and flat continuous.
+The reverse is easy since the patch topology is finer than the Zariski topology. $\Box$ \\